filipw/qsharp-elitzur-vaidman/README.md

-# Q# example of Elitzur-Vaidman bomb tester
+# A 🎄 festive 🎄 Q# example of secretly peeking into Santa's 🎅🏻 gifts 🎁

+Based on Elitzur-Vaidman bomb tester